kodecocodes/swift-algorithm-club/Hash Table/README.markdown

 let x = hashTable["lastName"]
 ```

 then this first hashes the key `"lastName"` to calculate the array index, which is 3.
-Bucket 3 has a chain, so we step through that list to find the item with the key `"lastName"`.
+Bucket 3 has a chain, so we step through that list to find the value with the key `"lastName"`.
 That is done by comparing the keys, so here that involves a string comparison.
 The hash table sees that this key belongs to the last item in the chain and returns the corresponding value, `"Jobs"`.

 Common ways to implement this chaining mechanism are to use a linked list or another array.
 Technically speaking the order of the items in the chain doesn't matter, so you also can think of it as a set instead of a list.
-(Now you can also imagine where the term "bucket" comes from.)
+(Now you can also imagine where the term "bucket" comes from; we just dump all the objects together into the bucket.)

 It's important that chains do not become too long or looking up items in the hash table becomes really slow.
 Ideally, we would have no chains at all but in practice it is impossible to avoid collisions.
-But you can improve the odds by giving the hash table enough buckets and by using high-quality hash functions.
+You can improve the odds by giving the hash table enough buckets and by using high-quality hash functions.

 > **Note:** An alternative to chaining is "open addressing".
-The idea is this: if an array index is already taken, we put the element in an unused bucket.
+The idea is this: if an array index is already taken, we put the element in the next unused bucket.
 Of course, this approach has its own upsides and downsides.

 ## The code